 Are you the best In-Flight Industry Chef?
 Here is your chance to prove it!

 This exciting IFSA duel has a long-standing reputation for producing exciting, inspiring, mouth-watering cuisine that is sure to impress the competition judges.
 Each chef will be provided with a market basket of ingredients from which they will be asked to perform their culinary magic to produce an onboard-ready creation.
-The 2016 Chefs Competition will be held on Wednesday, 21 September in conjunction with the IFSA Annual Conference & EXPO at McCormick Place Convention Center in Chicago.
+The 2017 Chefs Competition will be held on Wednesday, 27 September in conjunction with the IFSA Annual Conference & EXPO.

 Congratulations to our 2015 Best In-Flight Executive Chef, Ajay Rana, Executive Chef at Emirates Flight Catering!

 Here is a list of the past years' winners: